hostjane/hostjane.github.io/_pages/teaching-lessons.md

 # How do I teach a lesson?

-Lessons are special listings with a time booking feature integrated into the workflow.
-You can teach any subject on HostJane.
+<span class="green">Lessons are special listings with a time booking feature integrated into the workflow.
+You can teach any subject on HostJane.</span>

 ![](/assets/online-tutors-7.png)